Facts and Tips about shooting in China

 Cash or electronic wallet?

-The largest bill in China is 100 rmb which represent about 12 USD.
+The largest bill in China is 100 元 which represent about 12 USD.
 So it’s easy to understand that carrying cash is a hassle as numbers starts to pill up if you need to pay a crew ad gear this way.
+Hotel deposit can easily go for 1,000 元 per night per room.
+I let you do the math for a 5 days stay and 3 room booked… 15,000 元 and so 150 bank notes to count.

-Also, Most ATM will restrict withdraw per week at about 500 USD despite what your bank stated prior to your trip to China.
-It’s so, very important to plan in advance how you will spend your money if you are deciding to do all on your own.
+Most ATM will restrict the maximum withdraw per week at about 500 USD despite what your bank stated prior to your trip.
+It’s very important to plan in advance how you will spend your money if you are deciding to do all on your own.
+You can exchange a very limited amount of USD/EUR to almost any bank by providing your passport, but this is not really convenient.

-Also, even if almost every locals have a wechat account linked to their bank account and even the simple banana in the street can be bought this way; as a foreigner, you will not have access to it.
-You will need a local number and verified friend to connect with.
+Even if almost every locals have a Wechat account linked to their bank account and, even the simple banana in the street, can be bought this way; as a foreigner, you will not have access to this.
+You will need a local phone number and verified friend to connect with.
 Brand new Wechat accounts are restricted for few weeks before you can start paying and using it.
+They also will be banned after few months without use.
+I would recommend opening it way before coming to China.

-Be also aware that any communication is subject to censorship and what you are posting, even privately, can be check by big brother.
+Be also aware that any communication is subject to censorship and what you are posting, even privately, can be checked and blocked.
 Don’t try to outsmart the system by posting forbidden content.
 You account will be blocked and the money associated not accessible anymore.
+Some message will appear as sent even if the receiver did not get them.
+I also experienced a modification of the content of the message few hour after sending it.

 By working with us, you will save a lot of hassle on money transfer and conversion rate as we will handle these for you.

 We do hope these few elements will help you choosing the right team and gear for your next shooting in China or Hong-Kong.
 Of course we are offering a full package with one-man-band, 2 person crew, or even more to let you also save on the travel expenses.
-We are working on assignment all the time and having foreign staffed professional helps understand your reference when we will be shooting for you.
+We are working on assignment most of the time.
+Having foreign staffed professional helps understand your reference when we will be shooting for you.

 Let us know if you have extra questions.

 We are a local registered Chinese company and breaking the law is not in our line of work.
-You need to comply with Chinese regulation first in order to get our support too.
+You need to comply with Chinese regulations first in order to get our support too.
 Don’t be too optimistic when asking around.
-We have been there since 2003.
+If the answer is “no problem”, you may want to double check…